-As we head into the backend of the 2017 season, the task of clearing out your beloved caravan can feel like the last thing you want to do.
-However, by following these simple steps you will have a pitch perfect portable home ready to go for when the weather warms up again in 2018.
+We know that as the summer season draws to a close, the task of clearing out your caravan can feel like the last thing you want to do.
+Follow these simple steps for a pitch perfect portable home when the weather warms up again.

 Clearing out your caravan

-- Remove anything that might not be so savoury a few months later and make sure that all valuable items such as DVD players or speakers are removed and stowed away somewhere safe.
+- Remove anything that might not be so savoury a few months later and make sure that all valuable items are removed and stowed away somewhere safe.

 Cleaning your caravan